eternagame/eterna100-benchmarking/README.md

 `scripts/benchmark.py`: Script to run algorithm benchmarks in a variety of configurations

+`scripts/queue_train.py`: Script to run retraining for machine learning models

 ## Usage

-* To retrain machine learning models, run `train.sh`
+* To retrain machine learning models, run run `scripts/queue_train.py` (By default trains all models and runs sequentially - run `queue_train.py -h` for full usage information)
 * To benchmark an algorithm in a particular configuration, run `scripts/benchmark.py` (Run `benchmark.py -h` for full usage information)